hharryyf/codeforcepractice/README.md

 set to make sure only this solution work, even if this solution would not work if you remove any of the constraints. https://codeforces.com/problemset/problem/1303/F

+546. Lena and Queries (diff=2500, CHT-trick, range tree on queries) We should immediately realize the range tree on queries trick.
+The only tricky part is the query part, we can use descending on range tree to solve this. https://vjudge.net/problem/CodeForces-678F